Digital Asset Management (DAM)

 According to Google, there is more than 300 exabytes (300 followed by eighteen zeros) of data in the world today.
 Until 2010, it was just 30 exabytes.
 Humankind has created more data in the past few years alone, than in their entire history.

 Due to the data overload, content creators often struggle to make their content discoverable.
 Their content is getting lost in the deluge of new content being added every second.
 They key challenge is to make this content, both new and achieved, accessible and searchable.
-This is where META tagging becomes extremely important.
+This is where Digital Asset Management (DAM) becomes extremely important.

-META tags are for all types of content creators, database managers, data custodians.
-Here are a few examples META content:
+Digital Asset Management is for all content owners, content creators, database managers, data custodians.
+Here are a few examples:

 How Do META Tags Help Content Curators?

-Content creators stand to benefit from META Tags in numerous ways:
+Content creators stand to benefit from META Tags in various ways:

 - Opens Bundling Opportunities